Ian Rankin

 Sir Ian James Rankin (born 28 April 1960) is a Scottish crime writer and philanthropist, best known for his Inspector Rebus novels.

+Born in Fife, Rankin was the first of his family to attend university, and he worked in a number of different jobs before becoming a writer.
+Rankin's crime novels form a major contribution to the tartan noir genre, and have won numerous domestic and international awards.
+His Rebus books have sold over 35 million copies; the first entry, Knots and Crosses (1987) was named the eighth-best Scottish novel of all time in a 2016 poll.
+(Note: The poll was conducted by BBC Scotland in partnership with the Scottish Book Trust and the Scottish Library and Information Council.)

 Early life

 Rankin was born in Cardenden, Fife.
 His father, James, owned a grocery shop, and his mother, Isobel, worked in a school canteen.
 He was educated at Beath High School, Cowdenbeath.
 Neither of his parents were great readers, but Rankin enjoyed comics such as the Beano, the Dandy, Superman and Batman, later progressing to books borrowed from the library.

 Rankin was the first of his family to go to university.
 His parents were horrified when he chose to study literature, as they had expected him to study for a trade.
 Encouraged by his English teacher, he persisted and graduated in 1982 from the University of Edinburgh.
 There he also worked on a doctorate on Muriel Spark but did not complete it.

 He has taught at the university and retains an involvement with the James Tait Black Memorial Prize.
 He lived in Tottenham, London, for four years and then rural France for six while he developed his career as a novelist.

 Before becoming a full-time novelist, he worked as a grape picker, swineherd, taxman, alcohol researcher, hi-fi journalist, college secretary and punk musician in a band called the Dancing Pigs.